GomezDerek/auto-deployment/README.md

 Problem
 -------
 [Veida AI's](https://veidaai.com/) deployment process is tedious and annoying.
-Here is Sancho's [tutorial on our deployment process](https://youtu.be/n4QpQ-hRe6Q).
+Check out [Sancho's tutorial on our deployment process](https://youtu.be/n4QpQ-hRe6Q).
 Its development instance is hosted in one repository.
-However, its deployment instance is hosted in two repositories
+However, its production instance is hosted in two repositories
 - a front-end repo connected to Vercel
 - a back-end repo connected to Railway